Slack Integration

 - Thread-based processing: When triggered, Promptless reads the entire thread to understand context, but only for that specific thread

-- No background monitoring: Promptless does not scan, monitor, or automatically read messages in any channels
+- No background monitoring by default: Unless you enable passive listening for specific channels, Promptless does not scan, monitor, or automatically read messages in any channels

 Why Broader Permissions Are Requested